matheuspolitano/MyArticles/article-7/README.md

 ```

-Notice that now we have a way to generate a Serve object with value, thats very useful because i inteed that's values is very common to my application.
-So now we have a function `NewLocalHost` who give to us the object ready to use.
+Notice that we now have a method to generate a Server object with predefined values, which is incredibly useful given that these values are common across my application.
+Thus, we've introduced a function, NewLocalHost, which provides us with an object that's ready to use

 ### Now How Can We Modify Default Values?

-You can't or you shouldn't, that's the issue.
-We could work around and pass argument to a Factory Method.
+The dilemma often boils down to 'can't' versus 'shouldn't'.
+Despite the constraints, a practical workaround involves passing arguments to a Factory Method

-**Avoid implement that way**
+**It's advisable to steer clear of implementing it in that manner.**
 ```
 // NewLocalHost creates a new Server instance with optional port and timeout parameters.
 // If port or timeout are not provided (nil), default values are used.